NodePath81/chat-room/README.md

 ## Overview

 The Chat Room Application is a full-stack real-time chat platform designed to support seamless communication between users.
 It combines a Go-based RESTful API backend with a modern React frontend built using Tailwind CSS.
 The application supports text and image messages, session management, and real-time messaging via WebSockets.
+The system utilizes Redis for caching and local storage for frontend state management to optimize performance.

 ---

 ## Key Features

-- **Real-Time Messaging:** Instant communication powered by WebSockets.
+- **Real-Time Messaging:** Instant communication powered by WebSockets for text messages.
-- **User Authentication:** Secure JWT-based authentication for registration and login.
+- **User Authentication:** Secure JWT-based authentication with session token management.
-- **Chat Sessions:** Create, join, and manage dedicated chat sessions.
+- **Chat Sessions:** Create, join, and manage dedicated chat sessions with role-based access control.
-- **Media Support:** Upload and display image messages using MinIO.
+- **Media Support:** Upload and display image messages using MinIO with dedicated API endpoints.
 - **Robust API:** RESTful API endpoints for managing users, sessions, and messages.
 - **Dockerized Deployment:** Easily run the backend and frontend using Docker or Podman.
 - **Responsive UI:** Built with React and Tailwind CSS for modern, responsive design.
+- **Session Management:** Enhanced session management with header-based token authentication.
+- **Performance Optimization:**
+  - Backend Redis caching for user data, sessions, and messages
+  - Frontend local storage for session tokens and user data
+  - Efficient batch operations for message and user data retrieval

 ---